Depression and Anxiety: An American Epidemic?

 Given these survey results, it’s almost a certainty that you know someone who is struggling with anxiety and/or depression.
 Maybe that person is you, or maybe it’s someone close to you.

 If you or a loved one is in need of help, we invite you to see how, together, your biggest challenges can be overcome.
+We invite you to learn more about how to find a therapist in DC.
 Our DC therapists offer a broad range of counseling services, including individual therapy, couples/marriage counseling, LGBT-affirming therapy, and, of course, therapy for anxiety and depression.

 Contact us for more information about therapy in Washington DC and/or to schedule an appointment.